 Prosecutors in Michigan aggressively prosecute cases involving firearms and other weapons.
 If you have been arrested for carrying a pistol in a prohibited location such as a church or daycare center, it is important you seek the assistance of a knowledgeable criminal defense attorney.
 At Dallo Law, P.C., defense lawyer J. Dallo understand that any crime can have a negative impact on your career and reputation.
 Thankfully, he has years of experience, skill, and committed approach necessary to secure a favorable outcome for your case.

-Call (248) 283-7000 today to set up your first consultation for free.
+Call (248) 283-7000 today to set up your first consultation.
 Dallo Law, P.C. accepts clients throughout the greater Oakland County and Macomb County area including Warren, Clinton Township, Sterling Heights, Mount Clemens, St. Clair Shores, Roseville, Bloomfield Hills, Southfield, Pontiac, Rochester, Auburn Hills, West Bloomfield Township, Farmington Hills and Madison Heights.